A Place Called Here: Characters in "A Place Called Here"

-Is one of the people than Sandy wanted to find.
+Is one of the people that Sandy wanted to find.
 He went missing when he was sixteen and is currently nineteen.
 She meets him at Here as a keeper of a lost and found.
 His given last name is Stanley.

 He is one of the few people who knows about Sandy's secrets (Sandy running a missing persons agency, that her things are going missing, etc.).
 He is known to have an infectious high-pitch laugh.

 Reception

 Glamour calls A Place Called Here 'a beautifully written love story.', with Marie Claire describing the ending as 'warm and cosy'.
 Review Centre gives the book 3.2/5 stars.